Amsterdam – The Netherlands & Johannesburg – South Africa

 The cooperation focuses on promoting peering and local interconnection, with an emphasis on Internet Exchange Points (IXPs) as an essential part of the Internet ecosystem.

-Community building and sharing of best practices has proven to be fundamental in improving local peering and creating successful IXPs.
+Community building and sharing of best practices have proven to be fundamental in improving local peering and creating successful IXPs.

 IXPs are uniquely able to encourage the development of a region’s communication infrastructure, including national and international fibre cables, and local data centre development.